RobotNerd/kanboard/README.md

     to the `plugins/` directory.
 These will be copied to the docker container when building it.

+- Database
+  - Create a `db/` subdirectory.
+  - This will be mounted on the container to provide persistent storage for the postgres database container.

 - Build the custom kanboard image that includes plugins.
   ```
   docker build -t kanboard:mib .